saikat-says-cool/judgi/MVP_PROGRESS.md

 ---

 **Current Status:** The application now features refined AI chat streaming, including improved scrolling behavior, a more dynamic "thinking" indicator, and the prevention of raw document update tags from appearing in the chat during streaming in the canvas co-pilot.
 Export functionality for DOCX and PDF is also implemented.
 Research modes have been added to both the main chat and the canvas AI assistant, integrating with the LongCat API for contextual legal research, with enhanced query construction for Langsearch.
-The Langsearch integration has been further refined to use a two-step process: initial broad retrieval followed by semantic re-ranking for improved relevance, with the Web Search API URL now hardcoded. **Crucially, a rotating API key mechanism has been implemented for both Langsearch and LongCat APIs to handle rate limits, using hardcoded keys.**
+The Langsearch integration has been further refined to use a two-step process: initial broad retrieval followed by semantic re-ranking for improved relevance, with the Web Search API URL now hardcoded. **Crucially, a rotating API key mechanism has been implemented for both Langsearch and LongCat APIs to handle rate limits, using hardcoded keys.
+The LongCat API calls are now optimized to leverage the 'LongCat-Flash-Thinking' model for deeper research modes.**

 ---